EricRosenfeld1/CalypsoAPI/README.md

 # CalypsoAPI

 CalypsoAPI is a .NET library used to access data of Zeiss&copy; measuring machines using Calypso software.
-The libray must be executed on the computer running CALYPSO in order to access the data.
+The library must be executed on the computer running CALYPSO in order to access the data.

 The data is available as events, public properties which implement INotifyPropertyChanged or WebApi.